 Is What I Have to Say an Improvement on Silence?

 Just because it’s true doesn’t mean it needs to be said.
 Before you speak, especially if you’re ‘just venting’ for the sake of venting and not pondering problem-solving solutions, stop!
 The energy around venting can get you stuck in a cycle of negativity and victimhood.
 Try to express yourself so in a solution-oriented manner.
 That way, your truth is an expression of discernment and not purely negative.
-Consider that venting might cause harm to the person you a complaining about which violates the principals of Ahimsa.
+Consider that venting might cause harm to the person you a complaining about which violates the principals and definition of Ahimsa.
 Applying the principal of Aparigraha, or non-attachment, could help you to let go of what’s bothering you, find a sense of freedom, and then the inspiration to think of a way forward.